Assistive Technology: Oculus Quest

-Learn more about Oculus Quest, a virtual reality headset used to engage students, and how LDS families can access this assistive technology for free!
+Learn more about MindMeister, a mindmapping platform and how LDS families can access this assistive technology for free!

 Learn MoreAssistive technology (AT) is any device, software, or equipment that is used to maintain or improve the functional capabilities of a person with a disability, including a learning difference.
 Technologies include hardware, or physical technologies that are kept on-site at our AT Studio, and software, or technology available via a computer that can potentially be used from home.
 To learn more about why and how LDS uses AT, head to our AT webpage.